Pawtucket , Rhode Island Therapists

-Find a therapist in Pawtucket , Rhode Island that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Pawtucket to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Find a therapist in Pawtucket, Rhode Island that meets your needs.
+Browse our comprehensive list of affordable and licensed therapists in Pawtucket to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

-An Overview of Mental Health in Pawtucket, Rhode Island
+Mental Health in Pawtucket, Rhode Island

 Pawtucket is a one-time mill town in Rhode Island with a long history of manufacturing that continues to this day.
-At one time, part of the city was actually a part of Massachusetts as a result of a border dispute that lasted 225 years.
+At one time, part of the city was a part of Massachusetts as a result of a border dispute that lasted 225 years.
 Pawtucket, which means “river fall” in the Algonquian language, is the fourth largest city in Rhode Island with a population of 71,434 in 2016.
 The city is also known as “Rhode Island’s creative city” and has maintained an Arts and Entertainment District, 307 acres in size, for over 20 years.

 Pawtucket Demographic Data